 GENERAL INFORMATION All submissions to STD must be made electronically via Editorial Manager, our online submission and peer review system at the following URL: http://www.editorialmanager.com/std.
 (E-mailed submissions will not be accepted.)

 Please click the Register button from the menu above and enter the requested information.
 On successful registration, you will be sent an e-mail indicating your user name and password.
 Print a copy of this information for future reference.
 Note: If you have received an e-mail from us with an assigned user ID and password, or if you are a repeat user, do not register again.
 Just log in.
 Once you have an assigned ID and password, you do not have to re-register, even if your status changes (that is, author, reviewer, or editor).

 Please click the log-in button from the menu at the top of the page and log in to the system as an Author.
+STD has a strict 15 author limit.
+A study group, surveillance team, working group, consortium, or the like (e.g., the Active Bacterial Core Surveillance Team) may be listed as a coauthor in the byline if its contributing members satisfy the requirements for authorship and accountability.
+The names (and institutional affiliations if desired) of the contributing members may be given in a footnote keyed to the study group name in the byline or as a separate paragraph in Acknowledgments.
 Submit your manuscript according to the author instructions.
-There is a 10 author limit.
 You will be able to track the progress of your manuscript through the system.
-If you experience any problems, please contact: Jeanne Moncada, managing editor, STD@ucsf.edu, phone 415-824-5115, fax 415-821-8945.
+If you experience any problems, please contact the STD Editorial Office: [email protected].
 Requests for help and other questions will be addressed in the order received.